xregistry/spec/core/spec.md

 in their entirety and any missing keys MUST be interpreted as a request to delete those keys from the map.

-Since only some types of attributes can appear as HTTP headers, `$meta` MUST be used to manage the others.
+Since only some types of attributes can appear as HTTP headers, a `$` suffix MUST be used to manage the others.
 See the next section for more details.

 When a Resource (not a Version) is serialized with the Resource document in the HTTP body, it MUST adhere to this form: